apache/ignite/modules/yardstick/README.txt

 To get more information about available benchmarks and configuration parameters refer to “Provided Benchmarks” and “Properties And Command Line Arguments” sections below.

-NOTE: You need to configure ssh key-based authentication to localhost for running benchmarks on your local machine.

 Running Ignite Benchmarks Remotely